hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 }
 ```

-Searching for usage of `testAccMultipleRegionPreCheck` in the codebase will yield real world examples of this setup in action.
+Searching for usage of `acctest.PreCheckMultipleRegion` in the codebase will yield real world examples of this setup in action.

 #### Service-Specific Region Acceptance Testing

 Certain AWS service APIs are only available in specific AWS regions.
 For example as of this writing, the `pricing` service is available in `ap-south-1` and `us-east-1`, but no other regions or partitions.
 When encountering these types of services, the acceptance testing can be setup to automatically detect the correct region(s), while skipping the testing in unsupported partitions.

-To prepare the shared service functionality, create a file named `aws/{SERVICE}_test.go`.
-A starting example with the Pricing service (`aws/pricing_test.go`):
+To prepare the shared service functionality, create a file named `internal/service/{SERVICE}/acc_test.go`.
+A starting example with the Pricing service (`internal/service/pricing/acc_test.go`):

 ```go
 package aws